wm97artsociety/Manierism-megabyte-rig-/README.md

      - Randomly picks Sports (50% chance if available) or MTG.
      - Deducts 1 from `AVAILABLE_SPORTS_CARDS` or `AVAILABLE_MTG_CARDS`, adds to your wallet's `sports_cards` or `mtg_cards`.
      - Saves inventory and wallet.
 If inventory is exhausted: "No more cards available!"
-   - **Frequency & Scaling**: In a 20-minute session (1200 seconds), you might earn 1 card.
+   - **Frequency & Scaling**: In a 15-minute session (900 seconds), you earn 1 card.
 Longer runs (e.g., 75-year sim) yield dozens.
-It's gated behind mining uptime—no mining, no cards—tying it to hash power growth (HASH_GROWTH_RATE = 0.001 per tick).
+It's gated behind mining uptime—no mining, no cards—tying it to hash power growth (HASH_GROWTH_RATE = 0.001 per tick). while also earning $0.0005

+   -
    - **Edge Cases**: If one type runs out, it biases toward the other.
 Debug mode doesn't affect cards, but SHA boosts indirectly speed up loops for more chances.

    **Deep Code Insight**: